abaccarini/abaccarini.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi! 👋
+Hi, thanks for stopping by! 👋

 I'm a 5th year computer science PhD candidate under the supervision of [Dr. Marina Blanton](https://www.acsu.buffalo.edu/~mblanton/) at the University at Buffalo.
-My interests span across areas consisting of information security, applied cryptography, and privacy enhancing technologies.
+My interests span across areas of information security, applied cryptography, and privacy enhancing technologies.

-Concretely, I construct protocols for secure multi-party computation based on secret sharing.
-We entertain a wide domain of applications, such as privacy-preserving machine learning, sustainability, and outsourcing.
-This requires synthesizing various research domains in order to devise highly performant solutions.
+Concretely, I design protocols for secure multi-party computation based on secret sharing with a wide range of applications, such as privacy-preserving machine learning, sustainability, and outsourcing.
+This requires synthesizing various research domains to build highly performant solutions.

-In conjunction with this work, I'm the primary maintainer of [PICCO](https://github.com/applied-crypto-lab/picco/), a source-to-source compiler to translate general purpose programs into a secure variant for deployment in a distributed setting.
-I'm frequently optimizing existing protocol implementations, developing and implementing new techniques, and .
+In conjunction with this work, I'm the primary maintainer of [PICCO](https://github.com/applied-crypto-lab/picco/), an open-source compiler that translates general purpose programs into their secure variants for deployment in a distributed setting.
+I'm frequently optimizing existing protocol source code, while concurrently developing implementaitons for new techniques.

 <!-- The second area of interest is researching private information disclosure from secure function evaluation from an information-theoretic perspective. -->